JonnyBanana/BANANA_CRASHER/README.md

 # BANANA_CRASHER
 A QR-Code that Crash Browser on Almost All O.S.
 (Windows, Mac, Android, Ios, etc.).

-Also can crash some qr-code reader with malware protection Like Kaspersky Qr-Reader.
+Also can crash some qr-code reader with malware protection Like Kaspersky Qr-Reader for Android.

 <h2> How it Works?</h2>

 <b>ATTENTION!!!
-THIS ATTACK CAN SERIOUSLY
+IN SOME RARE CASES, THIS ATTACK CAN SERIOUSLY
 DAMAGE YOUR PHONE OR DEVICE!!!</b>

 The QR is based on the css webkit filter DOS attack, and simply redirects the user to the linK of my repo: